 Students may drop a course anytime during the first 60% of the semester.
-This may, however, result in a change in student status for financial aid, veteran's benefits, insurance discounts, etc. Courses officially dropped through filing the drop form with the registrar's office prior to the 14th day of the semester, or other prorated enrollment periods, will be refunded 100%, less nonrefundable fees.
-Exception: students in courses that meet for two weeks or fewer much drop by the end of the first day of the class in order to get a 100% refund.
+This may, however, result in a change in student status for financial aid, veteran's benefits, insurance discounts, etc. Effective Fall Semester, 2011, students who officially withdraw from the college or an individual course by the end of the fourteenth (14th) calendar day of the semester will receive a 100% refund of tuition, less non-refundable fees.
+Students in classes that meet in a format shorter than the traditional semester (15-16 weeks) will have seven (7) calendar days from the designated start of the class to withdraw for a full refund.
+If the seventh (7th) or fourteenth (14th) calendar day falls on a weekend or holiday, the drop refund date will be the first business day following the weekend or holiday.
+Exception: students in courses that meet for two weeks or fewer must drop by the end of the first day of the class in order to get a 100% refund.